st2092/ge-notifier/README.md

 Clone this repository and add in your items into the items json file.
 Then run the script.

+If this is your first time use, you need to create the items json file either manually or using the [Items File Creator](https://github.com/st2092/items-file-creator).

 On Linux,

 ```